DCM-UPB/QNets/README.md

    `./configure`

+If you run into trouble here, `./configure --help` could be a start.

 Finally, you are ready to compile all the code files in our repository together, by:

    `make` or `make -jN`